-I became unemployed December 31, 2007.
+I stepped down from my job on December 31, 2007.
 (Due to a health issue, I cannot work outside of my home.)
-God honored our stewardship and we were able to pay off our credit cards and auto loan in April 2009.
+God honored our stewardship and we paid off our credit cards and auto loan in April 2009.

-After 3 months of unemployment, he got a job with the company that purchased his former employer’s building.
-During that time we spent only $100.00 of our emergency fund.
+He was unemployed for 3 months.
+He got a job with the company that purchased his former employer’s building.
+During that time we spent only $100 of our emergency fund.
 We still saved and invested in our retirement fund.

-- January – health insurance premium increased 65%.
+- January – health insurance premium increased by 65%.

-- February – furnace cracked releasing carbon monoxide and we replaced it.
+- February – furnace cracked releasing carbon monoxide.

 - March – emergency gallbladder surgery.